betaflight/docker-betaflight-build/README.md

 The firmware file (`.bin` or `.hex`) is created in the `obj` subfolder of your betaflight source directory.

 #### Options
-You can pass the following optional parameters to the Docker build like so:
+You can pass optional parameters to the Docker build like so:

 ``docker run -e "<parameter>=value" --rm -ti -v `pwd`:/opt/betaflight betaflight/betaflight-build``

+These parameters are supported:

-- `PLATFORM` The platform to build for.
+- `PLATFORM=<target name>` The platform to build for.
 Use `ALL` to build for all platforms. (default: `NAZE`)
+- `OPTIONS=<options>` specify build options to be used as defines during the build

 ### Flashing the built binary
 Use the [Betaflight Configurator](https://chrome.google.com/webstore/detail/betaflight-configurator/kdaghagfopacdngbohiknlhcocjccjao) Chrome app to flash and configure your firmware.